timescale/docs/timescaledb/getting-started/create-hypertable.md

 chunk size so that recent chunks fit memory for faster queries.

 A hypertable is an abstraction layer over chunks that hold time-series data.
-Hypertables allow you to query and access data from all the chunks as if it they were in a single table.
+Hypertables allow you to query and access data from all the chunks as if they were in a single table.
 This is because commands issued to the hypertable are applied to all of the chunks that belong to that hypertable.